-Since their stomachs are so small, you might want to split it into two meals, but some owners allow their dog to free feed.
+Since their stomachs are so small, you might want to split it into two meals, but some owners allow their dogs to free-feed.

 It’s very tempting to share whatever you’re eating with your dog, but Pomeranians are so small that tiny quantities of toxic food can be fatal to them.

 You want to stay away from grapes and chocolate.
-Not only could they potentially choke on grapes, but grapes and raisin are lethal to all dogs.
+Not only could they potentially choke on grapes, but grapes and raisins are lethal to all dogs.

 Also, you don’t want to feed her into obesity.
 An occasional treat is fine, but giving her table scraps at every meal might not be the healthiest option.

 What Health Problems Do Pomeranians Have?